boatbod/op25/op25/gr-op25_repeater/apps/README-smartnet.md

 The SmartNet decoder is part of `multi_rx.py`, so configuration requires the creation of a .json file based on `smartnet_example.json`.
 The latter is probably more useful as a starting point since it is solely focused on trunking using commonly available RTL sdr hardware.

+### `channels` list

 In the .json file, a "channel" is considered to be the receiver as it encapsulates demodulation, framing, and decoding in one logical entity.
 For a SmartNet system there will be a minimum of two "channel" entries and either one or two "device" entries depending on the hardware you are using.
 Each channel is associated with a device by specifying the device name inside the channel definition.

-SDR hardware with a high sample rate can be shared between channels, but only if tuning is disabled (tunable=false).
+SDR hardware with a high sample rate can be shared between channels, but only if tuning is disabled (`"tunable": false`).
 Tunable devices have to have a one-to-one relationship with the channel to which they are assigned.

-Trunking requires configuration of the appropriate trunking module name (`tk_smartnet.py`), the control channel list, and bandplan.
-Valid values for the `bandplan` parameter are:  `800_reband`, `800_standard`, `800_splinter`, `900`, and `OBT`.
-VHF/UHF trunking is considered OBT (other-band-trunking) and requires additional configuration of the `bp_` parameters (see "Bandplan" section below).
+### `trunking` object

+The `trunking` object must have the appropriate module (`tk_smartnet.py`) set in the `module` parameter.
+Each system will have an entry in the `chans` list specifying the `control_channel_list` (comma-separated frequencies in MHz) and the `bandplan` (see "Bandplan" section below).

 ## Blacklist/whitelist